 Allergy treatment options

-The first step to treating allergies is to determine the underlying cause.
-We can begin the evaluation via a virtual or in-person visit.
+The first step to developing a successful treatment for allergies is to determine the underlying cause.
+When you visit our urgent care for allergies, we can begin the evaluation via a virtual or in-person visit.
 If we determine you need to be tested for allergies, there are two main types of tests that help diagnose allergies.
 We can refer you to a local allergist who can help with these types of tests.

 Depending on the results of your evaluation and diagnostic tests, you may need treatment for your allergies.
 There are several types of allergic reaction treatments available: